nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 After installing the packages I specified previously, you will need to configure them properly, otherwise your system will not boot.
 Start by generating a [fstab file](https://wiki.archlinux.org/index.php/fstab).
 This can be done using the command ```genfstab -U /mnt >> /mnt/etc/fstab```.

 Good, now you have the correct File System parameters for Arch to boot.

+**Note on FSTAB:** If you setup a SWAP partition, you will need to declare it later on the FSTAB, however this is easier to do once we actually have a booting and almost finished system.

 #### Step 8b: System configurations